Some very basic information on how things work:

 For the channels you have enabled certain communication objects are shown.

-For a dim actor channel typical objects are a state channel, the actual switching channel, an absolute dim value etc.
+For a dim actor channel typical objects are a state object, the actual switching object, an absolute dim value etc.

 By assigning a group address to a communication object (I break this down to the very basic stuff) the device starts listening for that address value to be contained in telegrams sent on the knx bus.
 (You actually need to program your settings into a device after setting it up in ETS, do not forget).